vosaul/status.im/source/build_status/desktop.md

 npm install -g
 ```

-## To setup re-natal dev builds of status-react for Desktop
+## To setup dev builds of status-react for Desktop

 1. Run the following commands:
     ``` bash